iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

     xdebug.log=/tmp/xdebug.log
     ```

+    For good measure you should make `/etc/php/8.1/apache2/conf.d/20-xdebug.ini` identical to `/etc/php/8.1/fpm/conf.d/20-xdebug.ini`

     For a full explanation of these settings look at Xdebug's [Upgrade Guide](https://xdebug.org/docs/upgrade_guide) for Xdebug 2 -> 3 and [Xdebug docs](https://xdebug.org/docs/).

 1. Restart the remote system's web server.
-    AFAIK it is sufficient to `sudo systemctl restart php8.1-fpm` but you may find it necessary to `sudo systemctl restart apache2` also.
+    AFAIK it is sufficient to `sudo systemctl restart php8.1-fpm` but for good measure `sudo systemctl restart apache2` also.
+    Maybe someone would be kind enough to comment below as to whether restarting Apache is really necessary when using PHP-fpm.
+I don't think that it is.

 ## Browser setup

-I use Firefox Developer Edition but I know that similar plugins / extension exist for Chrome.
+I use Firefox Developer Edition but I know that similar [Xdebug Helper](https://addons.mozilla.org/en-US/firefox/addon/xdebug-helper-for-firefox/) extensions exist for Chrome and [for Safari](https://apps.apple.com/us/app/xdebug-key/id1441712067?mt=12).

 1. Install [Xdebug Helper for Firefox by BrianGilbert](https://addons.mozilla.org/en-US/firefox/addon/xdebug-helper-for-firefox/)